-On the way, each company stopped in Williamsburg (the capital of Virginia) where the officers received their commissions.
+About three months before July 4, 1776, the regiment’s ten companies began to rendezvous in Suffolk, Virginia.
 Tidewater Virginia was abuzz with military affairs and politics.
 Lord Dunmore, the colonial governor, had fled the capital.
 From the safety of a British naval vessel, he had promised freedom to slaves who fled their masters and took up arms for the king.
-He had recently met with British General Henry Clinton who had come south with a sea-born army of redcoats.
-Where those redcoats were headed was unclear; Williamsburg expected an attack at any time.
+He met with British General Henry Clinton who had come south with a sea-born army of redcoats.
+Where those redcoats were headed was unclear.
+Williamsburg expected an attack at any time.

 When Clinton sailed south, the 8th Virginia was ordered to follow him (on foot), to counter him where ever he might attack.
-They departed just as Virginia’s defiant revolutionary assembly voted in favor of Independence on May 15—empowering its delegation to propose it in Congress.
+They departed just as Virginia’s defiant revolutionary assembly voted in favor of Independence on May 15, empowering its delegation to propose it in Congress.
 Less than a month later, Thomas Jefferson produced a Declaration for all the colonies asserting it to be “self-evident” that “all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”

 News of the Declaration arrived in Charleston on either July 31 or August 2.
+A celebration was immediately planned.
 On an “intensely hot” day, August 5, all of Charleston was assembled and paraded out of the city to South Carolina’s Liberty Tree for the first formal reading of the document.
 There was, according to Henry Laurens, a “Procession of President, Councils, Generals, Members of Assembly Officers & Military &c &c amidst loud acclamation of thousands.”
 The troops were assembled along with civilians.
 The tree was located north of town in an open area that would not be built on until after the war.
 “Thither the procession moved from the city…embracing all the young and old, of both sexes, who could be moved so far.
 Aided by bands of music, and uniting all the military of the country and city, in and near Charleston, the ceremony was the most splendid and solemn that ever had been witnessed in South Carolina.”

 For South Carolina and for Muhlenberg’s men, this was the high point of the war.
 The Battle of Sullivan’s Island was a tremendous victory that defied all odds and expert predictions.
 By the start of August, Americans had inflicted heavy blows upon the British regulars at Lexington and Concord, Ticonderoga, Bunker Hill, Great Bridge, Norfolk, Moore’s Creek Bridge, the siege of Boston, and now also at Charleston.
 The only major loss had been in Canada.
 The war was going well.
 America was winning and America had declared its independence.